erkobridee/angularjs-github-info/README.md

 ### Gulp commands

+> If you want to know more about Gulp usage in this project, check [[GitHub] soudev / gulp-steps](https://github.com/soudev/gulp-steps).
+This project is based on step [04](https://github.com/soudev/gulp-steps/tree/master/04).

 * `gulp` - development mode, prepare files, watch changes and start server on port 1337

 * `gulp --release --preview` - generate deploy version on `dist` directory and start server on port 1337 looking to this directory